-General Sir Adrian Bradshaw KCB OBE DL joined the 14th/20th King’s Hussars in 1980, serving as a junior officer in Germany, Northern Ireland, Africa, the Middle East, South East Asia and the Falkland Islands, first as a tank troop leader and Regimental Intelligence Officer, and then with the Army Air Corps flying helicopters.
-This was followed by a further troop-level command tour with the SAS, when he commanded both armoured and SAS squadrons, serving in Germany, Scandinavia, the Americas and the Balkans.
-From 1994-1996, he commanded the King’s Royal Hussars (KRH), first providing the enemy force at the UK Armoured Training Area in Alberta, Canada, and then as Battlegroup Commander on operations in Bosnia.
+General Sir Adrian Bradshaw joined the 14th/20th King’s Hussars in 1980, serving as a junior officer in Germany, Northern Ireland, Africa, the Middle East, South East Asia and the Falkland Islands, first as a tank troop leader and Regimental Intelligence Officer, and then with the Army Air Corps flying helicopters.
+This was followed by a further troop-level command tour with the SAS, when he commanded both armoured and SAS squadrons, serving in Germany, Scandinavia, the Americas, and the Balkans.
+From 1994 to 1996, he commanded the King’s Royal Hussars (KRH), first providing the enemy force at the UK Armoured Training Area in Alberta, Canada, and then as Battlegroup Commander on operations in Bosnia.

 After Regimental command he served in Military Operations in the MOD and with 3rd (US) Army in Kuwait.
-After other operational commitments in the Iraq region he took command of the UK 7th Armoured Brigade in Basra.
-He then attended the Royal College of Defence Studies before taking command of UK Special Forces, promoting in-post to Major General in Nov 07.
-In Mar 09, he took command of 1st (UK) Armoured Division based in Germany, training brigades for operations in Afghanistan.
-He became Deputy Commander of the 140,000-strong NATO-led force in Afghanistan in late 2011 and Commander UK Land Forces in Jan 2013.
-He served in Mons, Belgium as NATO’s Deputy Supreme Allied Commander Europe from Mar 2014 until Mar 2017.
+After other operational commitments in the Iraq region, he took command of the UK 7th Armoured Brigade in Basra.
+He then attended the Royal College of Defence Studies before taking command of UK Special Forces, promoting in-post to Major General in November 2007.
+In March 2009, he took command of 1st (UK) Armoured Division based in Germany, training brigades for operations in Afghanistan.
+He became Deputy Commander of the 140,000-strong NATO-led force in Afghanistan in late 2011 and Commander UK Land Forces in January 2013.
+He served in Mons, Belgium as NATO’s Deputy Supreme Allied Commander Europe from March 2014 to March 2017.

 He holds degrees in Agriculture (BSc Hons, Reading University 1979), Defence Studies (MA, King’s College London, 1991) and International Relations (MA, King’s College London, 2005).
 He has also been a Visiting Defence Fellow at Balliol College, Oxford (2011).